 DAR is a service organization founded in 1890.
 The objectives and activities are Historical, Educational and Patriotic.
 The members are women, at least 18 years of age, who have proven lineal descent from Revolutionary War Soldiers or Patriots.

 The Hightower Trail Chapter was organized on February 1, 1985.
-Its members reside primarily in Cherokee County with a few members residing in other parts of the North Metro area of Atlanta, Georgia.
+Our members reside primarily in Cherokee County, Georgia, with a few residing in other parts of the North Metro area of Atlanta and in other states.

-Annual American History Essay Contest in grades 5-8
+Annual Award Winning American History Essay Contest in grades 5-8 and Christopher Columbus Essay Contest in grades 9-12

 Georgia Day Luncheon in February